ntk148v/ntk148v.github.io/content/posts/thought.md

 <div align="center">
     <blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you&#39;re a new leader and people all around you walk away, start by looking at you first before labeling everyone a disgruntled employee.<br><br>The more senior and tenured the people who leave, the more it&#39;s time for self reflection.</p>&mdash; Mike Nikles (@mikenikles) <a href="https://twitter.com/mikenikles/status/1562413358787223552?ref_src=twsrc%5Etfw">August 24, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

+## Company culture

+Basically a common tactic of corporations is to espouse "we are family" but it is just a manipulation tactic for employees to work long-hours and to give their all to the company.
+The "we are a family" mantra would be fine if it was coupled with a healthy separation of work and life; with the biggest indicator being that healthy working hours (8-9 work hours only) is maintained.

+In contrast, something like Netflix culture which is "we are a team and not a family" seems like to be more a healthier alternative.
+On a last point, the "we are family" (i.e. we care about our employees as persons instead of just means or cogs) mantra is fine but it usually turns into "we are a toxic family" (i.e. give your all to the company) instead of it being a "we are a healthy family" (i.e. our company values each employee).